Kiki Kaikai: Ports

 Kiki Kaikai has been ported to numerous home consoles and personal computer systems since its original arcade release.
 The game's first home version was released for the MSX2 on February 10, 1987, with minor gameplay adjustments.
-Later on August 28, a version for the Famicom Disk System was released entitled Kiki Kaikai: Dotouhen, which added two-player support and a new playable character, "Miki-chan".
-The Famicom Disk System version's packaging featured idol singer Miki Ito, who recorded a single featuring the game's title music, Sayo Carnival, which was the B-side to her single Aishu Pucelle.
+Later on August 28, a version for the Famicom Disk System was released entitled Kiki Kaikai: Dotō-hen, which added two-player support (playing alternately) via a new playable character, "Miki-chan".
+The Famicom Disk System version's packaging featured idol singer Miki Ito, who recorded a single featuring the game's title music, "Sayo Carnival", which was the B-side to her single "Aishu Pucelle".
 A PC Engine version was released three years later on March 27, 1990, which was largely based on the previous Disk System installment.
 The game made the jump from consoles on June 12, 2003, when Taito developed a Java-based version of Kiki Kaikai for mobile phones called Kiki Kaikai: The Bizarre World.
 This was the first port of Kiki Kaikai released overseas.
-A port programmed by MediaKite appeared on May 14, 2004 for Windows-based PCs, and a web-based game service was launched on Taito's Japanese website later that year courtesy of EZWeb.
+A port programmed by MediaKite appeared on May 14, 2004 for Windows, and a web-based game service was launched on Taito's Japanese website later that year courtesy of EZWeb.

 Kiki Kaikai was also made available along with various other classic Taito titles in a number of compilations.
 It would appear in the Japanese-only Taito Memories Vol. 1 for the PlayStation 2 on July 28, 2005, and again in Taito Pocket Memories for the PlayStation Portable in 2006.
-The game was ported as part of Taito Legends 2 for the PlayStation 2, PC, and Xbox released in North America in May 2007, and later in Taito Legends Power-Up for the PlayStation Portable.
-The game was made available for PlayStation 4 and Nintendo Switch through the Arcade Archives by Hamster in March 2020.
-This latest iteration also includes both the Japanese and overseas versions.
+The game was ported as part of Taito Legends 2 for the PlayStation 2, Windows, and Xbox released in North America in May 2007, and later in Taito Legends Power-Up for the PlayStation Portable.
+Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2016 and Nintendo Switch in 2020.